 - If you are able to see the ignitor well, look for cracks.
 A crack would indicate that your ignitor is burnt out or that there is a problem with the power in supplying electricity to your furnace ignitor.

-Replacing an electric ignitor is sometimes something homeowners can do themselves, at least those who feel confident enough handling furnace repair that requires more than basic heater maintenance skills.
+Replacing an electric ignitor may be something a homeowners can do themself – at least those who feel confident handling furnace repair that requires more than basic heater maintenance skills.
 Beyond just your level of repair abilities, you do need to consider what type of furnace you are dealing with.
 Many modern, high-efficiency furnace models have an electric ignition tucked inside the unit that makes it difficult to access.